Kazzyman/Calculate-Pi-and-a-few-other-constants/README.md

-# constants
+# calculate constants, pi mostly

 This is the main depository of Richard H. Woolley's code.
+A project that explores several ways to calculate the digits of pi on your own computer.

 	For the Windows executable, download Pi-and-friends.exe